bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 ### How to include images?

-There is one image element in CommonMark for embedding an image into a block element and no genuine element for a stand-alone image.
+There is only one image element in CommonMark for embedding an image into a block element and no genuine element for a stand-alone image.
 Thankfully, since version 0.108.0 Hugo can distinguish both types and allows to generate the appropriate image containers:

 #### Stand-alone image